Read the full video transcript below

 The enemies of the liver, well, it’s your usual culprits I’m afraid.
 That’s things like your caffeine, your high salt foods, high sugar foods and processed foods as well.
 So try and keep those to a minimum.
 A lovely little tonic for the liver on a daily basis is a small glass of freshly-pressed, cloudy apple juice as well.
 It can be really, really good for the liver.

 You can also look at herbs.
-And Alfred Vogel formulated a lovely liver support remedy called Milk Thistle Complex.
-And this can be used for a month or two at a time.
+The herb Milk thistle, traditionally used to support the liver, can be used for a month or two at a time.
 And it can be really good in the spring, just for giving your liver that little bit of an extra boost, and you can also take it again in the autumn to prepare the liver for the long winter months as well.

 Keep your bowels regular